alexklibisz/tensortube/README.md

 3. Our server passes each frame through a TensorFlow neural network to label the frames.
 4. The user receives the **highest**-confidence labels and can jump to those points in the video.

+## How does it work?

+TensorTube is a fairly simple combination of video processing and a single neural network implemented in python.

+We take the youtube URL you give us, download a low-res copy of that video, and chop it up into 1-second frames.
+Then we feed each one of those frames through a [TensorFlow deep neural network](https://github.com/alexklibisz/tensortube) trained on the [ImageNet dataset](http://imagenet.stanford.edu/).

+Our server isn't the beefiest, so if your're video is slow to be labeled, you can follow the development instructions to run TensorTube on your own laptop.

-## Development
+## Development Instructions

 We tried doing a neat virtual environment, but it wouldn't play nicely with monsters like opencv and tensorflow.
-So you'll need to run the script install-packages.sh.
+It's unrefined, but you'll need to make sure you have pip installed and then run the script install-packages.sh:

 > $ wget https://bootstrap.pypa.io/get-pip.py && sudo python2.7 get-pip.py
 > $ ./install-packages.sh

+After that you should be able to run the `server/main.py` script and open up the app on `localhost:5000`:

+> $ ./server/main.py

-## Deployment
+## Deployment on AWS

 1. Buy a domain name on namecheap.
 2. Launch an ubuntu 14.04 ec2 on AWS and ssh into it.